 Every wire on my boat follows this chart:

 All wire is marine-grade tinned copper.
 Not automotive wire.
 Not hardware store wire.
 Marine-grade means the copper strands are tin-coated to resist corrosion from salt, humidity, and the marine environment.
-Automotive wire uses bare copper that will corrode and increase resistance within a season or two.
+ABYC E-11 and UL 1426 require tinned stranded copper for marine applications because bare copper corrodes rapidly in salt air, forming oxides that increase resistance over time.
+Tinned copper maintains lower resistance and better solderability for the life of the installation.

 Connections